SolidLabResearch/ODRL-Evaluator/ODRL-Support.md

 - [Constraints](#constraints): the `odrl:constraint`(s) of the permission.
   - Note: when there are multiple constraints and no logical constraint is provided, it is assumed that `odrl:and` is expected.

-Currently, the evaluator applies multiple steps (see [reason](../ODRL-Evaluator/rules/faulty/README.md)).
-Therefore, the activation state of an `odrl:Permission` is calculated as the last step in [`activation-state.n3`](../ODRL-Evaluator/rules/activation-state.n3)

 Note that there the permission evaluation does not yet take into account Duty Reports.
 That is the (pre-)conditions.

 ### Prohibition

-No support (yet) in the ODRL Evaluator for `odrl:Prohibition` rules.
+There is support in the ODRL Evaluator for `odrl:Prohibition` rules.

 ### Duty

 No support (yet) in the ODRL Evaluator for `odrl:Duty` rules.
+Reason being that requests to duties do not seem to make sense.
+Therefore, we assume that working with duties rely them being part of the State of the World.

 ## Action